machinateur/android-chrome-tab-transfer/README.md

 * [Composer](https://getcomposer.org/download/)
 * [Android Debug Bridge](https://developer.android.com/studio/command-line/adb)
   (platform tools including the `adb` executable)
+* [Google Chrome Browser](https://play.google.com/store/apps/details?id=com.android.chrome) on your android phone

 Make sure to add the location of the platform tools to the `PATH` environment variable.
 Also make sure to activate the usb debugging feature under developer options on your android phone and to connect it to your computer.
+The browser has to be running for this tool to work properly.

 ## Installation